Passkey vs. WebAuthn: What's the Difference?

 A passkey is a type of authentication method that allows users to access online services without using passwords.
 Passkeys use asymmetric public key cryptography.

 More specifically, Passkey refers to a credential that uses public-private key cryptography and, rather than locking the private key to a single device, syncs it across devices.
 When passkeys were first rolled out, vendors would only sync within their ecosystem.
 If you created a passkey on an Apple device, it would only automatically sync to other Apple devices.
-If you needed to access that account on an Android device, you would need to create a separate passkey.
-We've written about this process thoroughly in our article on passkey technology
+If you needed to access that account on an Android device, you had to create a separate passkey.
+We've written about this process thoroughly in our article on passkey technology.

 In the second half of 2023, third-party password managers started supporting passkey syncing.
 This is great news for the consumer - your passkeys don't have to be vendor or browser locked (e.g. Google Password Manager with Chromium-based browsers, and iCloud Keychain with Safari).